WheteThunger/DroneStorage/README.md

 #### OnDroneStorageDrop

 - Called when a drone's stash is about to be dropped
-- Returning `false` will prevent the default behavior
+- Returning `false` will prevent the stash container from being dropped
 - Returning `null` will result in the default behavior

 ```csharp